ProfessorKazarinoff/do-jupyterhub-tutorial/Installing-JupyterHub-on-Ubuntu1804.md

 Introductory paragraph about the topic that explains what this topic is about and why the reader should care; what problem does it solve?
 -->

+What is the goal of the tutorial?
+What will the reader accomplish if they follow it?

 In this guide, you will deploy JupyterHub on an Ubuntu 18.04 server.
 [JupyterHub](#) hosts [Jupyter Notebooks](#) on a virtual server.
 JupyterHub allows you run Jupyter Notebooks from anywhere.

+What software is involved, and what does each component do (briefly)?
+Python JupyterHub Nginx

+What are the benefits of using this particular software in this configuration?
+What are some practical reasons why the reader should follow this tutorial?
+If you need a JupyterHub server for your company or research group.
+Deploy JupyterHub with a class or training.

 When you're finished, you'll be able to log into your JupyterHub server running on Digitial Ocean.